Wiznet/WIZnet-S2E-Tool/README.md

 ### Firmware Upload
 When do device's firmware upload, need TCP connection with devices to send Firmware file.
-So first, use **-m/--multiset** option for set ip address to the same network band as host.
+So first, use **-m/--multiset** option for set ip address to the same network-band as host.

     python wiz750_configTool.py -m <IP address>